-Due May 16, 2018 via the password-protected online eligibility center.
+Due May 16, 2018 via the Online Eligibility Center or the "submit scores/forms" option under the CIAC for coaches menu at ciacsports.com.
 A master list of lacrosse officials will be drawn up by the Tournament Director.

 List eight (8) officials considered by the coach to be most qualified to work tournament games.
 Include the officials board.
-If you list less than eight, the Tournament Director will assign from the Master List.
+If you list less than eight, the Tournament Director will assign from the master list.
 You may also list two (2) officials whose services you prefer NOT to have.